 There is a serious lack of information about how to treat patients with sleep disorders, says Dr. Christopher Winter of the American Academy of Sleep Medicine.
 Doctors need to focus more on using alternative treatment options such as cognitive behavioral therapy (CBT) rather than just prescribing sleeping pills to their patients without diagnosing the root cause of sleep disorders in their patients, says Dr. Winter.

 Similar Risks as Drunk Driving

 The results of a study conducted among motor vehicle drivers by the University of Washington were published in the American Journal of Public Health in 2011.
 According to the study, respondents who took Restoril before driving were exposed to 27% higher risk of getting involved in a car accident, while participants who consumed Desyrel or trazodone had a 91% higher risk, and drivers who consumed Ambien were exposed to double the risk of being involved in an accident than drivers who did not consume any sleeping pills.

 The researchers at the University of Washington clarified that driving under the influence of sleeping pills poses almost similar risk as driving with a BAC of 0.06 to 0.11 percent carries.
 In fact, the consumption of sleeping pills can keep a driver impaired for a longer period of time than the consumption of alcohol does.

 Contact a St. Louis Auto Accident Attorney

 If you suffer an injury from a car accident as a result of intoxicated driving by someone else, contact a St. Louis Auto Accident Attorney.
 At The Hoffmann Law Firm, L.L.C., we provide efficient and practical legal help for auto accident victims throughout Missouri and Illinois.
-Attorney Christopher Hoffmann has more than 20 years of legal experience and has handled hundreds of auto accident cases.
+Attorney Christopher Hoffmann has 25 years of legal experience and has handled hundreds of auto accident cases.
 Call us today at (314) 361-4242 or click below to fill out our online contact form.